 Why Babies Chew With Nothing in Their Mouths: 7 Common Reasons

 Is your baby beginning to chew on anything and everything?
 Perhaps you have seen her chewing with nothing in her mouth.
-This is a very normal part of development, and there are several explanations for this new behavior.

-2. Suckling Reflex
+1. Suckling Reflex and Self-Soothing

-While in the womb, babies will develop many instinctive reflexes that will help them to survive once they are born.
+While in the womb, babies develop many instinctive reflexes that will help them to survive once they are born.

 Because babies are fed around the clock, they might suck on their tongues when they are not being fed in order to satisfy the innate need to suck.